alexanderfache6/traffic-accident-weather-analysis/docs/README.md

 - Inverse of regularization(C): Smaller values of this hyper-parameter indicates a stronger regularization.
 Default value is 1.0

-- Random state : Seed used by the random number generator.
+- Random state: Seed used by the random number generator.
 Default value is None.

 - Solver: Indicates which algorithm to use in the optimization problem.
 Default value is lbfgs.

-- Max iter : max_iter represents maximum number of iterations taken for the solvers to converge a training process.
+- Max iter: max_iter represents maximum number of iterations taken for the solvers to converge a training process.

 ### Results